MuratCKoc/mission_to_mars-Scraper/README.md

 * Create a root route `/` that will query your Mongo database and pass the mars data into an HTML template to display the data.
 * Create a template HTML file called `index.html` that will take the mars data dictionary and display all of the data in the appropriate HTML elements.
 Use the following as a guide for what the final product should look like, but feel free to create your own design.

 ## Common Erros

 * ChromeDriver supports another Chrome version.
 [Download the right one](https://chromedriver.chromium.org/downloads)
 * Use Pymongo for CRUD applications for your database.
+* If you want to access from Mongo Compass then make sure you Add your IP to [mongo atlas whitelist](https://docs.atlas.mongodb.com/compass-connection/) (https://docs.atlas.mongodb.com/compass-connection)